 Questions of migration policy and citizenship identity have been central to my inquiry and research.
 I have some background in IT management, as well as journalism, politics and Real Estate.
 I have an MBA (Baruch college, CUNY, 2002), LLB (Univeristy of London, 2013), a soon-to-be-hopefully finished LLM (Temple, 2017), as well as several other not fully finished degrees (JD, PhD in Public affairs, and degree in creative writing among them).
 I also have a CILEX Level 6 diploma in Immigration Law.

 I am not a solicitor or barrister in the UK, but I am regulated by OISC as an immigration advisor at Level 3 (the highest OISC level) , and my UK-based company, World Without Borders LLP, is licensed to provide immigration advice and services, including representation in appeals in front of Immigration Tribunals.
-Our new registration number following a recent upgrade from a sole trader practice to a company-based entity is F201600052.
-We operate independently in Russia and, until September 2016, we operated an office in Spain, and are still able to provide some services there.
+Our current registration number is F201600052.
+I occasionally operate independently in Russia.
+Until September 2016, we operated an office in Spain, and are still able to provide some services there.
+World Without Borders LLC, a company registered in Delaware in the United States, provides our services there.

-I maintain an over-99% success record in all applications filed so far in the three years of my UK practice, and we now provide a money back guarantee on simple services in the UK and Russia/former USSR (see “Services and fees”).
+I maintain an exceptional success record in all applications filed so far in the three years of my UK practice.
 Even if something goes wrong, I aim to resolve it so it’s been put right.

 Other crucial facts about me: